rcos/CSCI-4470-OpenSource/Labs/Lab3.md

   * Resolve any merge conflicts that occur along the way.
     * You can update your repository to reflect changes in the upstream repository using `git remote add upstream https://github.com/wdturner/ProjectIdeas2019.git` and `git pull upstream`

-  * [Git Introduction  Part II](https://github.com/rcos/Git-Introduction-Part-II) might be usefull for this (open index.html in the same way as the Introduction Part I slides)
+  * [Git Introduction  Part II](https://github.com/rcos/Git-Introduction-Part-II) might be useful for this (open index.html in the same way as the Introduction Part I slides)

+When you have completed the lab, submit a text file with a link to your lab3.md file via Submitty.